Tracy Motorcycle Accident Attorney

 You need to file your motorcycle accident injury case within two years of the accident.
 This is because of the statute of limitations period that has been established under California law.
 If you do not file your lawsuit within the two-year period, there is a very good chance your lawsuit will get thrown out of court.

 If you or a family member has been in an accident while operating a motorcycle, you probably have so many unanswered questions.
 Let an experienced and skilled Tracy motorcycle accident attorney assist you during this difficult time.

 Watch the following YouTube video for more on how the contingency fee works.Motorcycle Accident Attorneys in Tracy

 I’m Ed Smith, a Tracy Motorcycle Accident Attorney.
 If you or your loved one has been seriously injured or passed away in an accident due to a careless motorist, please call me today for compassionate, free and friendly advice.
 I can be reached at (209) 227-1931 or (800) 404-5400.

 I am a Million Dollar Forum member.
 This group contains injury lawyers who have obtained settlements and/or verdicts in excess of $1 million for a past client.

-See some of the verdicts and settlements I have obtained for my clients.
+See some of the verdicts and settlements we have obtained for our clients.

 :sb bw [cs 1180]